What Is Meshing – Ansys Physics Preference

 The first step is to analyze any object in ANSYS is create proper meshing of that object which is to be analyzed.
 The result of the analysis completely depends on the quality of meshing.
 So, “what is meshing ?”

-After Meshing, the entire body or part is divided into small number of elements and each element having its own stiffness while loading.
+After Meshing, the entire body or part is divided into a small number of elements, and each element has its own stiffness while loading.
 Adding all those elements stiffnesses, you can get the Global Stiffness Matrix with which you can calculate the stress developed in the structure, etc.

 Generally, No one meshing is perfect.
 The type of meshing is depended on your project or object.
 If you are doing solidity or durability analysis then at critical regions, more finer mesh with more no. of elements should be placed and you can’t use tetrahedral mesh because it is unstructured mesh which is not much finer than structured mesh.

 Here is some basic guideline to use quadrilateral/hexahedral meshes.

 • For moderately complex geometries, use unstructured quadrilateral/hexahedral meshes.

 • For relatively complex geometries, use triangular/tetrahedral meshes with wedge elements in the boundary layers.

 • For extremely complex geometries, use pure triangular/tetrahedral meshes

 - If you are still now confused about selecting mesh type for your object, You can try multi-griding (mesh) method.
 First Use a larger element to mesh the profile and run the Analysis to obtain the results.
 Now you can decrease the size of elements and run analysis and see how much the difference between results obtained by larger mesh & smaller mesh.